-The Audit Committee of the Corporation has oversight responsibility for monitoring: the integrity of the financial statements of Brown University and its subsidiaries, affiliates, and departments; compliance by the University with legal and regulatory requirements and policies of the Corporation; the adequacy of the University's systems of internal control and risk management practices; and the independence and performance of the University's internal and external auditors.
+The Committee on Risk and Audit has oversight responsibility for monitoring: the University’s process for identifying, assessing, managing and reporting key risks; the compliance by the University with legal and regulatory requirements and the policies of the Corporation; the adequacy of the University's systems of internal controls; the integrity of Brown University’s external financial reporting; the quality, security and integrity of the University’s information and technology; and the independence and performance of the University's internal and external auditors.

-- The Committee shall, with the assistance of the Administration, the external auditors and legal counsel, as the Committee deems appropriate, review and evaluate the Committee's: charter; powers and responsibilities; and performance.
+The Committee shall, with the assistance of the administration, the auditors and legal counsel, as the Committee deems appropriate, review and evaluate the Committee's:

-- The Committee shall review at least annually, with the Administration, internal audit and the external auditors, and if deemed appropriate by the Committee, the effectiveness of or weaknesses in the University's internal controls, including computerized information system controls and security, the overall control environment and accounting and financial controls.
+The Committee shall review at least annually, with the administration, internal audit and the external auditors, if deemed appropriate by the Committee, the effectiveness of or weaknesses in the University's internal controls, including computerized information system controls and security, the overall control environment and accounting and financial controls.

 - the appointment, performance and replacement of the senior internal auditing executive, and the activities, organizational structure and qualifications of the persons responsible for the internal audit function;

 - the internal audit plan, staffing and budget; and

 - material findings of internal audit reviews and the administration’s response, including any significant changes required in the internal auditor’s audit plan or scope and any material difficulties or disputes with the administration encountered during the course of the audit.

 The Committee shall review the administration's procedures for the receipt, retention and treatment of complaints received by the University regarding accounting, internal accounting controls or auditing matters.

 The Committee shall review major financial risk exposures and the guidelines and policies which the administration has put in place to govern the process of monitoring, controlling and reporting such exposures.